 Every now and then on the internet, one comes across a website with a video or an article dedicated to the Electronic Diversity Visa Lottery.
 Some provide free information relating to the Lottery, while others propose related services at a cost.
 The latter, for the most part, usually attract strong comments suggesting that they constitute DV Lottery scams.

 This review explores the motivations behind such enterprises.
 It not only assesses the role of DV service providing websites; it also weighs in on the degree of truth in arguments proposed by their critics.
 It concludes by advancing helpful tips as far as avoiding DV-related scams is concerned.

 Before I begin discussing the issue on hand, I would like to establish that there is an official Diversity Visa website, owned and run by the Consular Section of the State Department of the United States Government.
-That’s where authentic and “infallible” information regarding the Diversity Visa Lottery can be obtained.
-ALL other “DV websites” – including this one – rely on information from the official website to exist and function.
+That’s where authentic information regarding the Diversity Visa Lottery can be obtained.
+ALL other “DV websites” – including this one – rely on information from that website – and other official sources – to exist and function.
 You can access the official Diversity Visa program website here.

 Now let’s go into business.
 The first group under review here is DV service offerors.
 That is how I refer to them.
 They are of two kinds, as you may have remarked from the introduction: those who simply provide information about the Lottery, generally free of charge, on the one hand; and those for whom the Lottery is a business opportunity, on the other.